ehabsoa/prediction-module/README.md

 1) Download the file _datapoints_all.pkl_ (available in Dittlab, distributed as necessary), and put it into the _sampledata_ folder.

 2) Make sure MySQL server is running on your host.
-If necessary, change the appropriate lines in the configuration in the _putSampleDataIntoMySQL.py_ file:
+If necessary, change the appropriate lines in the configuration in the _putSampleDataIntoMySQL.py_ file and _dbio.py_ file:

 ```
 db = mysql.connect(